-Controls and guidance for staff
+Controls and Guidance for Staff

-- (a) all staff must follow the policies related to cyber-crime and cyber security as listed in earlier in this policy. - (b) all staff will be provided with training at induction and refresher training as appropriate; when there is a change to the law, regulation or policy; where significant new threats are identified and in the event of an incident affecting the School or any third parties with whom we share data. - (c) all staff must: - (i) choose strong passwords (the School's IT team advises that a strong password contains uppercase, lowercase, numbers and symbols, and is at least 8 characters long); - (ii) keep passwords secret; - (iii) never reuse a password; - (iv) never allow any other person to access the school's systems using your login details; - (v) not turn off or attempt to circumvent any security measures (antivirus software, firewalls, web filtering, encryption, automatic updates etc.) that the IT team have installed on their computer, phone or network or the School IT systems; - (vi) report any security breach, suspicious activity, or mistake made that may cause a cyber security breach, to the Network & Systems Manager as soon as practicable from the time of the discovery or occurrence.
-If your concern relates to a data protection breach you must follow our Data Breach Policy; - (vii) only access work systems using computers or phones that the School owns.
-Staff may only connect personal devices to the Guest Wi-Fi, if permitted; - (viii) not install software onto your School computer or phone.
-All software requests should be made to Network & Systems Manager; and - (ix) avoid clicking on links to unknown websites, downloading large files, or accessing inappropriate content using School equipment and/or networks.
+- All staff must follow the policies related to cyber-crime and cyber security as listed in this policy. - All staff will be provided with training at induction and refresher training as appropriate; when there is a change to the law, regulation or policy; where significant new threats are identified and in the event of an incident affecting the School or any third parties with whom we share data. - All staff must: - Choose strong passwords (the School's IT team advises that a strong password contains an Uppercase, lowercase, number and symbols, whilst being at least 8 characters long); - keep passwords secret; - never reuse a password; - never allow any other person to access the school's systems using your login details; - not turn off or attempt to circumvent any security measures (antivirus software, firewalls, web filtering, encryption, automatic updates etc.) that the IT team have installed on their computer, phone or network or the School IT systems; - report any security breach, suspicious activity or mistake made that may cause a cyber security breach, to the IT Team as soon as practicable from the time of the discovery or occurrence.
+If your concern relates to a data protection breach you must follow our Data Breach Policy; - only access work systems using computers or phones that the School owns.
+Staff may only connect personal devices to the Guest Wi-Fi, if permitted;

-- (d) all staff must not misuse IT systems.
-The School considers the following actions to be a misuse of its IT systems or resources: - (i) any malicious or illegal action carried out against the School or using the School's systems; - (ii) accessing inappropriate, adult or illegal content within School premises or using School equipment; - (iii) excessive personal use of School's IT systems during working hours; - (iv) removing data or equipment from School premises or systems without permission, or in circumstances prohibited by this policy; - (v) using School equipment in a way prohibited by this policy; - (vi) circumventing technical cyber security measures implemented by the School's IT team; and - (vii) failing to report a mistake or cyber security breach.
+- not install software onto your School computer or phone.
+All software requests should be made to the IT Team; and - avoid clicking on links to unknown websites, downloading large files or accessing inappropriate content using School equipment and/or networks. - The School considers the following actions to be a misuse of its IT systems or resources: - any malicious or illegal action carried out against the School or using the School's systems; - accessing inappropriate, adult or illegal content within School premises or using School equipment; - excessive personal use of School's IT systems during working hours; - removing data or equipment from School premises or systems without permission, or in circumstances prohibited by this policy; - using School equipment in a way prohibited by this policy; - circumventing technical cyber security measures implemented by the School's IT team; and - failing to report a mistake or cyber security breach.